 Gordon’s Wine Bar – Finish your evening at London’s oldest wine bar.
 If you aren’t too full from dinner, try a cheese board!

+There you have it.
+My guide on how to spend 24 hours in London.
 What are some of your favorite things to do in London.
-This quick guide is definitely written for someone who has never been to London and has 24 hours in London.
+This quick guide is definitely written for someone who has never been to London and only has 24 hours in London.
 Think of it as a highlight reel for someone who wants to see what London is known for.